- July 28, 2020

 - Corporate account statement

-- Original share certificates of all shareholders
+- Furthermore, the original share certificates of all shareholders

-- Original establishment card
+- Lastly, their original establishment card

 Advantages of liquidation of a company: